cs4241-19a/fp/README.md

 ### __Project:__ https://fp-md-cd-ae-sl.glitch.me

+#### Directions to run it:
+1) Make sure you run npm install if the application is not loading on glitch.
+2) Sign out of all current gmail accounts.
+3) Sign into our project team’s gmail account with these credentials:
+- Username: wpi.meeting.notification@gmail.com
+- Password: meetingwpi1
+4) Go to email settings and allow access to less secure apps: https://myaccount.google.com/lesssecureapps

+5) Go to this link and click “Continue” : http://www.google.com/accounts/DisplayUnlockCaptcha
+6) If there are any issues, please check our gmail to see if there are any recent emails regarding security.
+Please check the green "yes" in the email to indicate that this activity was due to our application.
+7) You are all set!
+You can now log in with any of these credentials or create and register your own account:

+Username: ciduarte@wpi.edu
+Password: 1234

+Username: mmdanke@wpi.edu
+Password: 1234

+Username: ylin7@wpi.edu
+Password: 1234

+Username: aezeobiejesi@wpi.edu
+Password: 1234

+8) If you have any additional questions, please do not hesitate to reach out to us.

 ### _Professor Roberts' Feedback on the Proposal:_

 "This sounds really really useful!
 I don't have much experience using Live25 so I'm unclear how much effort it will take to